Learn how to create and manage Object Storage buckets and objects.

 Configuration

-Here are the configuration values that you can specifically set:
+Here are the configuration values you can set:

 Default: 8 MB | The size threshold that the CLI uses for multipart transfers of individual files. |